NEWS and EVENTS

 MONDAYS, 2pm – Twisted Stitchers, Guild Parlor

-TUESDAYS, 7am - Holy Eucharist, Church
+TUESDAYS, 8am - Holy Eucharist, Church (please note time change)

 Noon - Bible Study, Guild Parlor